afreen-kh/ParallelComposite-ATN-AD/README.md

 ---

-## Dataset Description
+## Dataset Scope and Experimental Setup

-The study utilizes clinical and biomarker data derived from the Alzheimer’s Disease Neuroimaging Initiative (ADNI), including:
+The experimental evaluation in this study was conducted using clinical and biomarker data obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
+The dataset includes subjects spanning cognitively normal (CN), mild cognitive impairment (MCI), and Alzheimer’s disease (AD) diagnostic categories.

+The feature space comprises:
-- Demographic and cognitive assessment variables
+- Demographic and clinical assessment variables
-- AT(N) protein biomarkers (Aβ, Tau, pTau)
+- Cognitive test scores
+- AT(N) protein biomarkers, including amyloid-beta (Aβ), total tau (Tau), and phosphorylated tau (pTau)
-- Dementia-associated drug usage information
+- Dementia-associated drug usage information reflecting real-world clinical treatment patterns

+To accommodate the heterogeneous nature of these features, the proposed framework employs parallel learning streams, each optimized for a specific feature group.
+Outputs from individual learning components are integrated using a multi-composite decision strategy to enhance diagnostic robustness.

-All data usage complies with ADNI data access and ethical guidelines.
-No raw data are distributed through this repository.
+The study design follows a supervised learning paradigm with appropriate train–test separation and standard clinical evaluation metrics.
+All experiments adhere to ADNI data usage policies, and no raw or subject-level data are redistributed through this repository.

+---

+## Results Summary

+The proposed parallel and multi-composite machine learning framework demonstrated improved diagnostic performance compared to single-model baselines across Alzheimer’s disease classification tasks.
+By leveraging complementary information from clinical variables, AT(N) biomarkers, and dementia-associated drug usage data, the model achieved enhanced robustness and consistency in predictive outcomes.

+Experimental results indicate that parallel feature learning and composite decision aggregation contribute to improved discrimination between disease stages, particularly in challenging diagnostic scenarios involving mild cognitive impairment.
+The integration of biomarker-driven and clinically observed treatment patterns further strengthens the model’s diagnostic relevance in real-world settings.

+These findings support the effectiveness of the proposed architecture for multimodal Alzheimer’s disease diagnosis and highlight its potential applicability to other neurodegenerative disease modeling tasks involving heterogeneous clinical data sources.

 ---